michaelthorne/michaelthorne.github.io/_posts/2018-08-29-water-wise-car-wash-with-a-karcher-high-pressure-cleaner-and-harvested-rainwater.md

 of hose with the connector into the high-pressure cleaner as you would normally do.

-To protect the high-pressure pump, I purchased a [water filter](https://www.kaercher.com/za/accessory/water-filter-26427940.html) from the Kärcher Center in Milerton.
+To protect the high-pressure pump, I purchased a [water filter](https://www.kaercher.com/za/accessory/water-filter-26427940.html) from the Kärcher Center in Milnerton.
 Their service is excellent!

 <figure>
     <img src="/assets/images/journal/karcher-high-pressure-cleaner-filter-820x461.jpg" alt="">